 Luckily, brown rice is naturally free of this often problematic protein, making it a safe choice for those who can’t or choose not to consume gluten.

 Unlike highly processed gluten-free items, brown rice is a whole grain that is packed with beneficial nutrients that your body needs to function properly.

-Brown rice is also made into other wholesome gluten-free products like crackers and pasta that people on gluten-free diets can enjoy.
+Brown rice is also combined with other food products like crackers and pasta that people on gluten-free diets can enjoy.